Pictures at an Exhibition (ballet)

 Pictures at an Exhibition is a ballet choreographed by Alexei Ratmansky to Mussorgsky's eponymous score.
-The ballet premiered on October 2, 2014 at the David H. Koch Theater, danced by the New York City Ballet.
+The ballet premiered on October 2, 2014, at the David H. Koch Theater, danced by the New York City Ballet.

 Production

 Ratmansky's Pictures at an Exhibition is performed by five men and five women.
-The original cast includes Wendy Whelan, who had created roles in every Ratmansky's works for the New York City Ballet at that point, and was scheduled to retire from ballet at the end of the season.
+The original cast includes Wendy Whelan, who had been cast in all of Ratmansky's works for the New York City Ballet at that point and was scheduled to retire from ballet at the end of the season.

 The score by Mussorgsky is about a posthumous exhibition of works by Viktor Hartmann.
 However, Wassily Kandinsky's painting Color Study: Squares With Concentric Circles is projected on stage, designed by Wendall K. Harrington.
 Adeline André designed the costumes.

 The Pacific Northwest Ballet made their debut in Pictures of an Exhibitions in 2017.
-Whelan stage the ballet for the company, though she had never staged a ballet before.
-She said she watched the video footage of the ballet repeatedly and spent hours everyday over a month to write down the steps.
+Whelan staged the ballet for the company, though she had never staged a ballet before.
+She said she watched the video footage of the ballet repeatedly and spent hours every day over a month to write down the steps.